Yuki Ishikawa (wrestler)

-Yuki Ishikawa (石川雄規, Ishikawa Yūki) is a Japanese professional wrestler, retired mixed martial artist and promoter.
-Ishikawa is known for his violent shoot-style matches, that often include him and his opponents legitimately hitting each other and ending the match with numerous injuries and/or blood on their faces.
+Yuki Ishikawa (石川雄規, Ishikawa Yūki) is a Japanese professional wrestler, former mixed martial artist and promoter.
+Beginning his career with shoot style promotion Pro Wrestling Fujiwara Gumi (PWFG), Ishikawa is known for his violent shoot style matches, that often include him and his opponents legitimately hitting each other and ending the match with numerous injuries and/or blood on their faces.

 He is perhaps best known for his work in Battlarts, a promotion he founded in 1996.
 Ishikawa has also competed extensively on the Japanese independent circuit as a freelancer, competing for companies such as Pro Wrestling Zero1, All Japan Pro Wrestling (AJPW) and Inoki Genome Federation (IGF) as a freelancer.
+He has also competed in mixed martial arts for Fighting Network RINGS, Pride FC and Deep.

 Professional wrestling career

 Pro Wrestling Fujiwara Gumi (1992–1995)

 Ishikawa idolised Antonio Inoki as a child and dreamed of being a professional wrestler his entire life.
 After graduating from Nihon University, he travelled to the United States and enrolled in Boris Malenko's school of professional wrestling, where he trained under Malenko and Karl Gotch.
 After returning to Japan in 1991, Ishikawa joined Pro Wrestling Fujiwara Gumi and received further training from owner Yoshiaki Fujiwara.
 Ishikawa spent the early years of his career in both PWFG and New Japan Pro-Wrestling, where he took part in the 1995 Young Lions Cup but failed to win.
 On November 19, 1995, after discovering that the sponsors of Fujiwara Gumi planned to massively restructure the roster and change the landscape of the entire promotion, Ishikawa led an exodus which resulted in the entire roster except for Fujiwara himself leaving the promotion.